-Data security, security policies, and integration top the list of problems.
+Data collection, analysis tools, and hiring staff top the list of actions.

 Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s information security service.
 With over 25 years of technology industry experience, Jon is widely recognized as an expert in all aspects of information security and is often called upon to help customers understand a CISO's perspective and strategies.
 Recently, Jon has been an active participant with cybersecurity issues, legislation, and technology within the U.S. federal government.